10 Types of Painting That Define Indian Artistry: A Comprehensive Guide

 Kalamkari

 Dating back 3000 years, the ancient craft of hand and block printing was originally employed to create narrative scrolls and panels.
 This intricate folk art boasts a deep connection with Persian motifs.
 Known as Kalamkari, it derives its name from "kalam," meaning pen, and has been a cherished legacy passed down through generations in Andhra Pradesh.
 Kalamkari paintings feature stylized animal forms, floral motifs, and mihrab designs, which have also made their way into Kalamkari textiles.
+For those interested in historical and culturally rich artworks, exploring Kalamkari pieces in an online art gallery is a must.

 Miniature Painting

 The art of Miniature painting arrived in India alongside the Mughals during the 16th century, marking a significant milestone in Indian artistic history.
 It evolved into a unique style, blending Islamic, Persian, and Indian influences.
 Miniature paintings are crafted using natural stone colours on paper-based "wasli," often incorporating mineral hues, precious stones, and conch shells, as well as gold and silver embellishments.
+These intricate works are often coveted in both public and personal art collections due to their detailed craftsmanship and historical significance.

 Gond Painting